 Why viruses that have been inactive for years or even decades suddenly come to life and produce shingles is not precisely known.
 What is certain, however, is that this happens primarily when the body’s own immune defenses no longer function optimally.
 This can be the case in old age or in the case of an immune deficiency, such as occurs during or after a serious illness.

 When the time comes, the varicella zoster viruses first begin to multiply.
 Subsequently, they move along nerves towards the skin, causing inflammation.
 In response, painful blisters filled with viruses form under the surface of the skin.
 They are arranged in groups and appear as a reddish rash.
-It is also called zoster.
+It is also called zoster (ancient Greek for “girdle”).

-Unlike the highly contagious chickenpox, patients suffering from shingles have little to no contagion.
-Nevertheless, contact with the blisters or blister contents should be avoided, especially if you have a weakened immune system or are pregnant – and have never had a chickenpox infection.
-The period of time in which you can catch shingles from someone who has it is usually five to seven days.
+Unlike the highly contagious chickenpox, patients suffering from shingles are hardly contagious.
+Nevertheless, contact with the blisters or the contents of the blisters should be avoided.
+This applies in particular to pregnant women, newborns and immunocompromised persons.
+The period in which you can contract shingles from someone who has the disease is usually around seven days.
 More precisely, the risk of infection begins with the appearance of the first skin blisters and ends with their complete crusting.

-The first signs of shingles disease often do not yet indicate what it is – these early symptoms are “non-specific.”
-Those affected often complain, for example, of fatigue, headaches, aching limbs and a slight fever.
+The first signs of shingles disease often do not yet indicate what it is – these early symptoms (= prodromal stage) are “unspecific”.
+Those affected often complain, for example, of pain or discomfort in a certain area of the skin, tiredness, headaches and aching limbs as well as a slight fever.
 These could also be signs of a flu-like infection, for example.

-Only after three to five days do clearer signs usually become visible that raise the suspicion of shingles: burning, pulling or stabbing pain on the skin.
-They are accompanied by itching, often also by an unpleasant tingling sensation.
+Only after two to three days do clearer signs usually become visible that give rise to the suspicion of shingles: Burning, pulling or stinging pain on the skin, often accompanied by itching, sometimes also by an unpleasant tingling sensation.
 These areas later develop a strip-like area of reddened skin, followed by blisters filled with clear fluid.

 The area of skin affected by herpes zoster may be spatially narrow or more extensive, but almost always remains confined to one half of the body.
 Occasionally, two or three groups affected by blisters also appear on the skin – but they too do not exceed the center of the body, but remain unilaterally confined to one half of the body.